Lily1797/Medicago_truncatula/README.md

 ## Data
 In this project, we analyzed the dupplicate genes in the genomes of the *Medicago truncatula* plant.
 The *M. truncatula* genome contains eight chromosomes with the genome size of ~384 Mb.

-Number of genes: 50894.
+Number of genes: 50894;
 Number of isoforms: 57585.

 Files provided by the professor:
-1. *Medicago_truncatula_Blastp_longIsoforme: Results of BLASTP all-against-all for the longest isoforms of protein sequences.
+1. *Medicago_truncatula_Blastp_longIsoforme*: Results of BLASTP all-against-all for the longest isoforms of protein sequences.
-2. *Medicago_truncatula.MedtrA17_4.0.pep.all.fa: FASTA file containing protein sequences.
+2. *Medicago_truncatula.MedtrA17_4.0.pep.all.fa*: FASTA file containing protein sequences.

 Count number of sequences located on chromosomes and scaffolds
 ```